LeanKit-Labs/hyped/README.md

 ### .action( actionName )
 When the action you want rendered is not the one being activated.

+### .context( context )
+Another way to provide context to any link generators for this action.

 ### .status( statusCode )
 If omitted, this is always 200.
 Be good to your API's consumers and use proper status codes.